tthecoder15/T2A2-API-Webserver/README.md

 * Required header: authorised JWT, user must be an admin
 * Required body: None
 * Successful response: {["users": user_data]}, 200 - a list of all users and their data including registered children, contacts and attendances
+* Unsuccessful responses:
-* Unsuccessful response: {"Error": "You are not authorised to access thie resource"}, 403
+    1. {"Error": "You are not authorised to access this resource"}, 403
+    2. {"Error": "No resource found"}, 404
+    3. {"msg": "Token has expired}, 401

 ![Successful users request](docs/endpoint-ss/2-get-users-success.png)
 A successful GET users request.